{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Conversion Privilege- The right of an individual to convert a group health or life insurance policy to an individual policy should the individual’s coverage terminate or reduce in certain specified circumstances.
 Under such a provision, a physical exam or other evidence of insurability is usually not required.

 Plan Sponsor- An employer, member group, association, etc. that offers an insurance plan to its group members.
 The plan sponsor is not the insurance company that produces the product or plan, it is the organization that offers the plan or product to its members.
 Plan sponsors own the policy that is offered to its members.
-Plan sponsors can administer their own plans, however, often times they outsource that work to a designated plan administrator like a TPA.
+Plan sponsors can administer their own plans, however, they often outsource that work to a designated plan administrator like a TPA.

 Portability Right- Allows an eligible member of a group plan, who is losing group coverage due to a qualifying event, to continue the original coverage provided, although separate from the group.

-If you, or your organization, are dealing with the port and conversion process and looking for additional information, our White Paper provides more details.
+If you, or your organization, are dealing with the port and conversion process and looking for additional information, our white paper provides more details.
 We cover some of the common issues that can arise as well as solutions to those issues.
 We believe this can be a streamlined process.

 Portability and Conversion Thumbnail.png